Knicks vs. Hawks Prediction & Picks - November 15

 Knicks Performance Insights

-- This season the Knicks are third-worst in the league in assists at 22.5 per game.
+- The Knicks haven't posted many dimes this season, ranking third-worst in the NBA with 22.5 assists per contest.

-- New York is the second-best team in the league in turnovers per game (11.9) and 11th in turnovers forced (14.5).
+- New York is forcing 14.5 turnovers per game this year (11th-ranked in NBA), but it has averaged only 11.9 turnovers per game (second-best).

-- The Knicks make 13.4 3-pointers per game and shoot 36.3% from beyond the arc, ranking ninth and 12th, respectively, in the NBA.
+- The Knicks rank ninth in the NBA with 13.4 threes per game so far this year.
+Meanwhile, they rank 12th with a 36.3% shooting percentage from three-point land.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.